jason-chao/memespector-gui/README.md

 ### Clarifai

 Check the box for `Clarifai`.
 Paste the API key you obtained from Clarifai into the `API key` box.
-See [the detailed instructions on how to obtain an endpoint and a subscription key from Microsoft Azure](doc/GetKeyFromClarifai.md#obtaining-an-api-key).
+See [the detailed instructions on how to obtain an API key from Clarifai](doc/GetKeyFromClarifai.md#obtaining-an-api-key).

 ![screenshot](doc/res/gui-cl-api-key-field.jpg)